English for Speakers of Other Languages (ESOL) Endorsement

 What to Expect

-Lewis & Clark’s ESOL/Bilingual Endorsement Program is designed for the unique needs of practicing professionals.
-Coursework is offered in the evenings, on weekends, during the summer, on-line (rural areas) and, in some cases, on-site in a school district.
+Lewis & Clark’s ESOL Endorsement Program is designed for the unique needs of practicing professionals.
+Coursework is offered in the evenings and summer in an online format, and, in some cases, on-site in a school district, utilizing a hybrid format (meeting in-person every other week).
 Classes are small and emphasize individual attention as well as the opportunity to learn and work collaboratively with fellow teachers and school leaders.
 All program components are tailored to give participants the opportunity to grapple with issues involving diversity, educational equity, and English-language learning.

 Applying to the Program